GYG-be/gyg-be.github.io/_posts/2024-04-08-harsh-robotic-training-course-outline.md

 #### Module 97: Object Permanence and Occlusion Reasoning (6 hours)
 1. **The Object Permanence Problem:** Robots need to understand that objects continue to exist even when temporarily out of sensor view (occluded).
 Crucial for tracking, planning, interaction.
-2. **Short-Term Occlusion Handling:** Using state estimation (Kalman Filters - Module 36) to predict object motion during brief occlusions based on prior dynamics.
+2. **Short-Term Occlusion Handling:** Using state estimation ([Kalman filters](https://hrosdev.github.io/Kalman-and-Bayesian-Filters-in-Python/) - Module 36) to predict object motion during brief occlusions based on prior dynamics.
 Re-associating tracks after reappearance.
 3. **Long-Term Occlusion & Object Memory:** Maintaining representations of occluded objects in memory (e.g., as part of a scene graph or object map).
 Estimating uncertainty about occluded object states.
 4. **Reasoning about Occlusion Events:** Using geometric scene understanding (e.g., from 3D map) to predict *when* and *where* an object might become occluded or reappear based on robot/object motion.
 5. **Physics-Based Reasoning:** Incorporating basic physics (gravity, object stability, containment) to reason about the likely state or location of occluded objects.